9 LA Restaurants Perfect For Throwing Down

 photo credit: Holly Liss

 Thanks to Netflix, N/Naka is consistently one of the most difficult tables to secure in town.
 You’ll fail a few times, but take your cue from Aaliyah and dust yourself off and try again.
 Because this tiny, nondescript building in Palms is home to one of the most unique (and fantastic) meals you can get in LA.
 You’re getting Kaiseki, a Japanese style of dining that involves 13 courses all served in a mandatory order with no choice involved.
 Oh, and it’s also $185 per person.

-Maude’s concept is admittedly pretty ridiculous.
-For $140 per person (pre-paid), you get to experience a 10-course experimental menu based around a single ingredient that changes each month.
-Sounds like a pretentious nightmare, right?
-It’s not.
-Maude gets away with it because their waitstaff is as fun and laid-back as they come, and the tiny Beverly Hills space feels more like a sidewalk cafe in Paris than it does a place where you’ll eat something with a “veil of mint” on top of it.
+After four years of experimental menus based around a monthly-rotating single ingredient, Maude has changed their format a little.
+Now, the $125 menus change four times a year, and are inspired by specific wine regions.
+Yes, this still sounds pretentious, but Maude continues to get away with it because their waitstaff is as fun and laid-back as they come, and the tiny Beverly Hills space feels more like a sidewalk cafe in Paris than it does a place where you’ll eat something with a “veil of mint” on top of it.